mchaov/sample-ts-tdd-package/README.md

-# Sample starting point for Typescript
+# Sample starting point for Typescript with TDD

 ## Prerequisites